kyma-project/kyma/docs/helm-broker/docs/03-04-bundles-docs.md

 ---
-title: Bundles docs
+title: Service Classes documentation provided by bundles
 type: Details
 ---

-## Documentation for ServiceClasses provided by bundle

-The Helm Broker in the provisioning process pushes the `addonRepositoryURL` variable into installed chart.
-With this feature a bundle which provides its own ServiceClasses e.g. `Azure Broker` can also install a documentation for them.
+The Helm Broker pushes the **addonRepositoryURL** variable into the installed chart during the provisioning process.
+This feature enables a bundle which provides its own Service Classes, such as the Azure Broker bundle, to also install documentation for them.

-If the bundle provides ServiceClasses and you want to have a documentation for it, you should create a `docs.yaml` inside the bundle's chart with the following structure:
+If the bundle provides Service Classes and you want to have documentation for them, create a `docs.yaml` file inside the bundle's chart with the following structure:
 ```
 apiVersion: cms.kyma-project.io/v1alpha1
 kind: ClusterDocsTopic